ansys/pymotorcad/doc/source/index.rst

 that facilitates the use of Motor-CAD within a Python environment in conjunction with other PyAnsys libraries and external Python libraries.

-PyMotorCAD uses a Python remote procedure call (RPC)-JSON interface for Motor-CAD to launch or connect with a Motor-CAD instance, either locally or from a remote machine via HTTP.
+PyMotorCAD uses a Python JSON-RPC (remote procedure call) interface for Motor-CAD to launch or connect with a Motor-CAD instance, either locally or from a remote machine via HTTP.